Whatever your path, my529 can be there

 Many options for technical and trade schools are available nationwide.

-Here are eight technical schools in Utah within the Utah System of Higher Education:
+Utah has eight technical schools within the Utah System of Higher Education:

 - Bridgerland Technical College